timmonse/sparrow-local-gui/README.md

 recordWebcam*
 videoSplit2*
 ```
-*This programs are simple bash scripts included with the repo
+*These programs are simple bash scripts included with the repo